 Prisons are not salubrious places.
 The common criminal from a poor background is assigned to Class C confinement, with virtually no amenities.
 Abuse is common.
-Prisoners of higher social status are assigned to Class B prisons, where conditions are better, and they can purchase better food and some amenities.
+Prisoners of higher social status are assigned to Class B prisons, where conditions are better, and they can procure better food and some amenities from their own pocket.
 Class A prisons are for "prominent" offenders.
 Conjugal visits are not the rule but are allowed in some cases.